SuperJMN/CodeGeneration/README.md

 Each sample will print the generated code for the one expression.

 - Sample1 is the expression above.
+- Sample2 is a little more complex expression.

 Feel free to copy or investigate!